What would you like to know?

 A. Yes!
 Businesses, nonprofits and individuals alike are selling items and services for a good cause by donating the proceeds.
 “Cause marketing” partnerships generate much needed funds for our programs.
 In order to maintain positive and compliant cause marketing relationships, Mercy Corps follows Better Business Bureau standards and state laws.
 Please read our Cause Marketing Guidelines carefully.

-Q. Will event sponsors or item donors receive tax receipts for their donations?
+Q. Will event sponsors or vendors receive tax receipts for their donations?

-Mercy Corps cannot provide tax-receipts for in-kind donations to your event as they are being made to you, but not directly to Mercy Corps.
-Instead, you can offer item donors or event sponsors a shout-out in your emails, on your fundraising page or on event fliers, and Mercy Corps can send a letter of acknowledgement on official letterhead.
+Mercy Corps cannot provide tax receipts for donations to your event.
+This is because these contributions are being made to you for your fundraising effort, and not directly to Mercy Corps.
+Instead, you can boost their image and thank them for their support with businesses promotion opportunities such as a shout-out in your newsletter, on your fundraising page or on event fliers, or on social media.
+At your request, Mercy Corps can send a letter of acknowledgement on official letterhead.

-Q. My fundraiser has ended.
+Q. My fundraising event has ended.
 Where and how do I send in my donations?

 A. Thank you so much for fundraising for Mercy Corps!
 Please provide us a bit more information about you and your fundraiser by registering.
-After joining our community of fundraisers, you can read about Handling donations.
-Please always use our Fundraising Tracking Form (PDF or Excel file).
+To turn in donations, please review our Handling Donations page, and always use our Fundraising Tracking Form to submit donations.

 Still have questions?
 Please send an email to Mercy Corps Community Fundraising Team.